themattinthehatt/behavenet/docs/source/installation.rst

     (behavenet) $: pip install -e .

-Installing the BehaveNet package automatically installed the :obj:`ipykernel` package, which allows you to work with python code in Jupyter notebooks.
+Installing the BehaveNet package automatically installed the ``ipykernel`` package, which allows you to work with python code in Jupyter notebooks.
 To be able to use the behavenet conda environment for Jupyter notebooks, run the following command from the terminal:

 .. code-block:: console